 All one needs to be doing is put the # sign in front of the word or phrase (without spaces or punctuation) that you want to be a hashtag.

-Adding important words in the text as hashtags help users find similar content on Facebook as well as your content can be part of other such searches by others as well.
+Adding essential words in the text as hashtags help users find similar content on Facebook as well as your content can be part of other such searches by others as well.

 6. Ask Engaging Questions

-Ask questions to create right conversations with the audience.
-Don’t make it too tricky or technical but questions that help your audience share their view or an opinion in few words.
+Ask questions to create the right conversations with the audience.
+Don’t make it too tricky or technical, but items that help your audience share their view or opinion in a few words.

 7. User-generated content

 Content written by fans and followers is more likely to connect with others.
-So let the views and opinion of the users be part of your Facebook page content.
+So let the views and opinions of the users be part of your Facebook page content.